b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 Cooper, Mendel (2014).
 'Advanced Bash-Scripting Guide: An in-depth exploration of the art of shell scripting'.
 Revision 10.
 Independently published.

 **D**

+**Vedran Dakic, *et al.***

+Dakic, Vedran & Redzepagic, Jasmin  (2022).
+'Linux Command Line and Shell Scripting Techniques: Master practical aspects of the Linux Command line and then use it as a part of the shell scripting process'.
+Birmingham, U. K.: Packt Publishing.
+ISBN 9781800205192

 **Joseph DeVeau**